mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/03-variables-and-values/index.md

 ```

 If you've ever created a `Promise` using the promise constructor, you may see
-that we're using a `string` where we _should_ use a two-argument function.
+that we are using a `string` where we _should_ use a two-argument function.
 This
 is the kind of thing we'd hope that TypeScript could catch for us.

 Without type annotations, "anything goes" for the arguments passed into `add`.
 Why is this a problem?

-Let's add some type annotations to our function's arguments
+Let's add some type annotations to our function's arguments:

 ```ts twoslash
 // @errors: 2345